platformplane/catalog-crossplane/README.md

 - merge the merge request after it got approved
 - if wanted tag the merge commit with a version number (e.g. `0.0.1`)
 - coordinate the release with the Nimbus team who has to update the `crossplane` ConfigMap in the `platformplane` namespace on Nimbus so that other developers can use it

+## How to debug e.g. a new helm-based catalog item
+- does the claim exist and what is its state?
+Describe it to see the status.
+  `k get dclconstellations`
+- what is the state of the corresponding composite?
+  `k get dclconstellationcomposite`
+  `k get dclconstellationcomposite dclconstellation-sample-hx5hk -o jsonpath='{.status.conditions}'`
+- what is the state of the helm release?
+  `k get releases`
+  `k get release dclconstellation-sample-hx5hk-n5r6r -o jsonpath='{.status.conditions}'`
+- what is the status of the pkg.crossplane.io configurations?
+  `k get configurations`
+  `k get configuration catalog-items-lgtdev -o jsonpath='{.status.conditions}'`

 ## Further improvements